Last modified: October 11, 2024

 Challenges

-4. How would you remove a logical volume from an LVM setup?
-Detail the necessary steps to ensure data safety before, during, and after the process.
+4. Detail the steps required to remove a logical volume from an LVM setup.
+Describe the commands needed for each step and discuss precautions to ensure data safety before, during, and after the removal process, such as unmounting the volume and backing up important data.

 Table of Contents